reactjs/react.dev/content/docs/hooks-faq.md

 Note that we pass `[]` as a dependency array to `useCallback`.
 This ensures that our ref callback doesn't change between the re-renders, and so React won't call it unnecessarily.

-In this example, the callback ref will be called only when the component mounts and unmounts, since the rendered `<h1>` component stays present throughout any rerenders.
+In this example, the callback ref will be called only when the component mounts and unmounts, since the rendered `<h1>` component stays present throughout any re-renders.
 If you want to be notified any time a component resizes, you may want to use [`ResizeObserver`](https://developer.mozilla.org/en-US/docs/Web/API/ResizeObserver) or a third-party Hook built on it.

 If you want, you can [extract this logic](https://codesandbox.io/s/m5o42082xy) into a reusable Hook: